chrisvoo/mm/filemanager/README.md

 ### Caveats

-* this app is deliberately intended to be run on a Solid State Disk and as such, there's no single-threaded implementation.
+* this app is deliberately intended to be run on a Solid State Disk.
+There's also a single-threaded implementation that can be used forcing a param.
 Using this code on a hard disk will defeat the fork-join strategy, worsening the overall performance compared to a sequential scan (remember we're doing a lot of I/O access to the disk).
 * if you get the exception `java.io.IOException: User limit of inotify watches reached`, please consider to increase the inotify limits, for Debian, RedHat, or another similar Linux distribution, run the following in a terminal: